joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 One can see that the function is defined as part of a Clojure [protocol](http://clojure.org/protocols).
 This will allow me to easily specify another implementation should I wish to.

 For the case when we want to build a transition table for a whole corpus I have written the function below.
-The concat-tt function is used to combine the transitions from two transition tables in to a single one.
+One can simply concatenate the sequences of transitions for the documents in the corpus into a single sequence before using that to construct the transition table.

 {% highlight clojure %}
 (defn corpus-transitions
-  ([corpus] (corpus-transitions corpus 1))
   ([corpus n]
       (->> corpus
-          (map #(collect-transitions % n))
+           (map #(col-transitions % n))
-          (reduce tt/concat-tt))))
+           (apply concat)
+           (make-transition-table)))
+  ([corpus] (corpus-transitions corpus 1)))
 {% endhighlight %}

 ##Generating the Sequence